Smoke detector: History

 In 1951, ionization smoke detectors were first sold in the United States.
 In the following years, they were used only in major commercial and industrial facilities due to their large size and high cost.
 In 1955, simple "fire detectors" for homes were developed, which detected high temperatures.
 In 1963, The United States Atomic Energy Commission (USAEC) granted the first license to distribute smoke detectors that used radioactive material.
 In 1965, the first low-cost smoke detector for domestic use was developed by Duane D. Pearsall and Stanley Bennett Peterson.
 It was an individual, replaceable, battery-powered unit that could be easily installed.
 The "SmokeGard 700" was beehive-shaped, fire-resistant, and made of steel.
 The company began mass-producing these units in 1975.
 Studies in the 1960s determined that smoke detectors respond to fires much faster than heat detectors.

 The first single-station smoke detector was invented in 1970 and was brought out the next year.
 It was an ionization detector powered by a single 9-volt battery.
 It cost about and sold at a rate of a few hundred thousand units per year.
 Several developments in smoke detector technology occurred between 1971 and 1976, including the replacement of cold-cathode tubes with solid-state electronics.
 This greatly reduced the detectors' cost and size and made it possible to monitor battery life.
 The previous alarm horns which required special batteries were replaced with horns that were more energy-efficient and allowed the use of widely available batteries.
 These detectors could also function with smaller amounts of radioactive source material, and the sensing chamber and smoke detector enclosure were redesigned to make the operation more effective.
 The rechargeable batteries were often replaced by a pair of AA batteries along with a plastic shell encasing the detector.

 The photoelectric (optical) smoke detector was invented by Donald Steele and Robert Emmark from Electro Signal Lab and patented in 1972.

-In 1995, the 10-year-lithium-battery-powered smoke alarm was introduced.
+The 10-year-lithium-battery-powered smoke alarm was introduced years later, in 1995.